akshaybabloo/Car-ND/Project_4/README.md

 ### 3.1 Step-by-step Explanation

-1. First, read the image and remove the first `400` vertical pixels pixels'.
+1. First, read the image and remove the first `400` vertical pixels.
 2. After removing the image's pixels, Convert the image to `YUV` color space, where `Y` represents the brightness, `U` represents difference of `blue` & `brightness` (B-Y) and `V` represents the difference of `red` & `brightness` (R-Y)
 3. Then remove the `RED` hue from the `YUV` color space.
 4. Now, convert the original image to `HLS` color space, where `H` represents `Hue`, `L` represents `Lightness` and `S` represents `Saturation`.